-\ Please note, all data for turkey is a weighted average of our three suppliers.
+\ Please note, all data for turkey is a weighted average of our suppliers.
+There are now two turkey suppliers.

 Although average travel times are not yet available for dairy cows and dairy goats, 100% of these species are transported within their maximum stated transport times.
-In addition, as per our policy, 100% our livestock and farmed finfish in our own-brand supply chains are transported within specified maximum transport times, and we report on any exceptions to this.
+In addition, as per our policy, 100% of our livestock and farmed finfish in our own-brand supply chains are transported within specified maximum transport times, and we report on any exceptions to this.

 Unfortunately, this information is not always available for branded goods that we sell.

 Overall, we sell around 55% own-brand products by volume.
-However, by far the majority of the fresh, frozen and ingredient meat in Waitrose & Partners products comes from our own supply chains, so we can be confident that >80% of the meat sold in store - including brands - will be transported under the maximum transport times stated in our protocols.
-The reality is likely to be considerably higher, as many of our key branded suppliers to increase awareness of this important issue and ensure we have sight of their performance.
+However, by far the majority of the fresh, frozen and ingredient meat, eggs and dairy in Waitrose & Partners products comes from our own supply chains, so we calculate that well over 80% of the meat, eggs and dairy sold in store - including brands - will be transported under the maximum transport times stated in our protocols.
+The reality is likely to be considerably higher, as many of our key branded suppliers have transport policies of their own.
+We will continue to work with branded suppliers to increase awareness of this important issue and ensure we have sight of their performance.

-Percentage of livestock reared to Red Tractor Assurance Standards or equivalent
+Percentage of livestock reared to Red Tractor Assurance Standards or equivalent as a minimum